Skip to Content

 Buy seeds: On Amazon

-Given these characteristics, it makes a lot of sense that Friggitelli are common in Italy.
+Given these characteristics, it makes a lot of sense that friggitelli are popular in Italy.
 Many people don’t like spicy food, so a sweet pepper is more accessible to the masses.
-In addition to these facts, the Friggitello plant produces lots of pepper pods, so growing them is more profitable for farmers.
+In addition, the Friggitello plant produces lots of pepper pods, so growing them is more profitable for farmers.

 Fun Fact: Peperoncini simply means ‘chili peppers’ in Italian.
 It is also a pepper variety that is commonly pickled in its unripe form.